Inayat Hussain Bhatti: Early and personal life

 Bhatti was born in Gujrat, Punjab, on 12 January 1928 in a Punjabi Muslim family.

 His father Fazal Ellahi Bhatti, a Muslim Rajput of the Bhatti clan, was a well-known social worker in the locality, while Inayat's early interest in the arts was due to Syed Ijaz Hussain Gilani, a lawyer who showed him the world of music and drama, and also Asghar Hayat Jaura, a local Kabbadi player, with whom he took an interest in Sufi poetry.

 In 1953, Inayat married Shahida Bano, the daughter of Ahmed Din Butt, a retired superintendent of the Indian Railways.
 Shahida Bano died on 12 March 1997.

 Bhatti's children include two sons, three daughters, eleven grandsons and five granddaughters.
 His youngest son Waseem Abbas is a film, TV and stage artist.
 The actors Agha Ali and Ali Abbas are his grandsons.

 Bhatti's younger brother, known by the stage name Kaifee, was a well-known actor and director from the mid-1960s until the late 1990s.

-Bhatti's other relatives in the entertainment industry include Altaf Khan, best-known for his supporting roles, mainly as villain.
+Bhatti's other relatives in the entertainment industry include Altaf Khan, best-known for his supporting roles, mainly as a villain.

 Early career

-In December 1948, he moved to Lahore to study law and initially stayed at MAO College Lahore hostel in Lahore.
-A few months after his arrival in Lahore, he did his first performance on stage in the YMCA Hall, Lahore.
+In December 1948, he moved to Lahore to study law and initially stayed at the MAO College Lahore hostel in Lahore.
+A few months after his arrival in Lahore, he did his first performance on stage at the YMCA Hall, Lahore.
 After his YMCA auditorium performance, Bhatti accompanied Ijaz Gilani to Radio Pakistan, Lahore, where he met and became a formal pupil of Master Niaz Hussain Shami, a composer then working for Radio Pakistan in Lahore.
-It was his association with and training under Master Niaz Hussain Shami, which facilitated Bhatti's participation in regular radio programs as a singer.
+It was his association with and training under Master Shami, which facilitated Bhatti's participation in regular radio programs as a singer.
 He sometimes used to accept character roles in plays broadcast by the Lahore station of Radio Pakistan.
 Rafi Peer, a playwriter, asked him to be the lead role in his play Akhian (Eyes).

 Bhatti was introduced to composer Ghulam Ahmed Chishti by Master Shami in 1949, who offered him an opportunity to record a few songs in producer-director Nazir Ahmed Khan's film Pheray (1949).
 After this film's popularity, Bhatti became an almost overnight celebrity.
-Producer-director Nazir offered him the leading role in his Punjabi film Heer (1955 film) opposing Swaran Lata.
+Producer-director Nazir offered him the leading role in his Punjabi film Heer (1955) opposite Swaran Lata.

 Career

 Folk theatre

-During the 1960s, Bhatti also took to folk theatre acting and singing, and toured the rural hinterland of the Punjab along with his theatre group, where he performed his songs and recitation of the works of the great Sufi poets such as 'Waris Shah, Bulleh Shah, Mian Muhammad Bakhsh, Sultan Bahoo and Shah Abdul Latif Bhittai'.
+During the 1960s, Bhatti also took to folk theatre acting and singing, and toured the rural hinterland of the Punjab along with his theatre group, where he performed his songs and recitation of the works of the great Sufi poets such as Waris Shah, Bulleh Shah, Mian Muhammad Bakhsh, Sultan Bahoo and Shah Abdul Latif Bhittai.

 During the 1960s and early 1970s, both Bhatti and Alam Lohar dominated the folk theatre genre in Punjab.

-In 1996 Bhatti was invited to attend a Cultural Mela in Mohali, India, by the then Minister of East Punjab, Harnek Singh Gharun, the Indian National Congress leader.
+In 1996 Bhatti was invited to attend a Cultural Mela in Mohali, India, by the then Minister of Indian Punjab, Harnek Singh Gharun, the Indian National Congress leader.